alecames/SpectrumTool/README.md

 ## Usage

-  Clone repository and run `py spectrumtool.py` **OR** download the `SpectrumTool.v.x.x.exe` executable from the [Releases](https://github.com/alecames/spectrum-tool/releases/latest) section.
+  Clone repository and run `py spectrumtool.py` **OR** download the `SpectrumToo.exe` executable from the [Releases](https://github.com/alecames/spectrum-tool/releases/latest) section.
 The executable is a standalone application and does not require the `assets/` folder or the `out/` folder to be present in the same directory.

 ## Screenshots